 Once dried, you can store buttermilk in the pantry in a closed container for months on end.
 Give it a smell test every now and then, along with a shake the first week.
 If you notice any moisture at all, you didn't dry it long enough.
 So make sure you've got sheets that break, not just fold up.

-- Pour buttermilk onto a parchment paper lined baking sheet.
+- Pour buttermilk onto a parchment paper lined baking sheet or food dehydrator trays (nonstick oror Lined with parchment paper)

 - Use a spatula to spread to 2 millimetre thickness.

-- Bake at 170 degrees in oven (or use food dehydrator) until brittle and completely dry.
+- Bake at 170 degrees in oven (or use food dehydrator) for 4-6 hours until brittle and completely dry.
 If edges become brown, cover the edges loosely with foil.

 - Store in an airtight container in pantry for up to 3 months.